gavinhoward/bc/manuals/bc/EH.1.md

     If bc(1) is not in interactive mode (see the **INTERACTIVE MODE** section), then this environment variable has no effect because bc(1) does not print the banner when not in interactive mode.

     This environment variable overrides the default, which can be queried with the **-h** or **-\-help** options.

-**BC_REDEFINE_KEYWORDS**

-:   If this environment variable exists and contains an integer, then a non-zero
-    value makes bc(1) allow the user to redefine keywords that do not exist in the bc standard, while zero causes bc(1) to give parse errors if keywords are not used as expected.

-    This has several consequences.

-    First, if a keyword is used before it is redefined, then the keyword acts normally.

-    Second, redefining a keyword precludes any future use of that keyword during the execution of bc(1), except as the function that redefined it.

-    Third, if an error occurs during the parsing of a function whose name is a redefined keyword, the keyword remains redefined, so it cannot be recovered.

-    This environment variable overrides the default, which can be queried with the **-h** or **-\-help** options.